-The Nintendo Switch is the perfect console for playing a particular type of game called “Metroidvania.”
-A genre heavily influenced by the Metroid series and Castlevania games from Symphony of the Night onward, Metroidvania games combine platforming, exploration, role-playing and customization mechanics, and combat together into a sprawling adventure.
+The Nintendo Switch is the perfect console for playing a particular type of game called Metroidvania.
+A genre heavily influenced by the Metroid series and Castlevania games from Symphony of the Night onward, Metroidvania games combine platforming, exploration, role-playing, customization mechanics, and combat into a sprawling adventure.

-There are no set “rules” for the genre, but in general, a Metroidvania game will involve fighting enemies, finding ways to progress past locked doors or unreachable areas, and learning new abilities.
-Their 2D side-scrolling style makes them perfect for the Switch, and we’ve rounded up some of the best ones to play on the console.
+There are no set rules for the genre, but in general, a Metroidvania game will involve fighting enemies, finding ways to progress past locked doors or unreachable areas, and learning new abilities.
+The 2D side-scrolling style makes these games perfect for the Switch, and we’ve rounded up some of the best ones to play on the console.
 These are the best Metroidvania games on Switch.